*SEE FINISHED PIECE AT THE CONSENSUS2020 ART GALLERY*

 and color the rest...

-Stay tuned to see the finished piece and be sure to find it and me, and the rest of the Whale Fam nft artists at CONSENSUS2021!
+See the finished piece and be sure to find it and me, and the rest of the Whale Fam nft artists at THE CONSENSUS2020 ART GALLERY

 The Whale community home base is here-https://twitter.com/whale_community